vk-cs/docs-public/docs/en/networks/vnet/instructions/ip/anycast-ip/anycast-ip.md

 {tab(Management console)}

-1. [Go to](https://msk.cloud.vk.com/app/) VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app/) your VK Cloud management console.
 1. Select the project where you want to add anycast routing.
 1. Go to **Cloud Networks** → **IP addresses**.
 1. Go to the **Anycast IP** tab.